List of Athletics team records

-The Oakland Athletics are a Major League Baseball (MLB) franchise based in Oakland, California.
-The Athletics formed in 1901 as the Philadelphia Athletics; after moving to Kansas City for 13 seasons, the Athletics relocated to Oakland in 1968.
-Through 2014, the Athletics have played 17,757 games, winning 8,622, losing 9,048, and tying 87, for a winning percentage of approximately .488.
+The Athletics are a Major League Baseball (MLB) franchise based in West Sacramento, California.
+The Athletics formed in 1901 as the Philadelphia Athletics; after moving to Kansas City for 13 seasons, the Athletics relocated to Oakland, California in 1968.
+After the 2024 season, the Athletics temporarily moved to West Sacramento as part of the franchise's relocation to Las Vegas.
+Through 2023, the Athletics have played 19,113 games, winning 9,260, losing 9,766, and tying 87, for a winning percentage of approximately .487.
 This list documents the superlative records and accomplishments of team members during their tenures as Athletics.

-Eddie Plank holds the most franchise records as of the end of the 2014 season, with ten, including the most career wins, losses and hit batsmen.
+Eddie Plank holds the most franchise records as of the end of the 2023 season, with ten, including the most career wins, losses and hit batsmen.
 He is followed by Jimmie Foxx, who holds nine records, including the best career on-base percentage and the single-season home runs record, as well as Al Simmons, who holds the single season hit and RBI records.

 Four Athletics hold Major League records.
 Offensively, Rickey Henderson holds the single-season modern day steals record, recording 130 over 149 games played during the 1982 season.
 Frankie Hayes is tied for the single-game doubles record, recording four in a game on July 25, 1936.
 Eddie Collins stole six bases twice in September 1912; his mark would later be tied by Otis Nixon, Eric Young and Carl Crawford.
 Defensively, Bruno Haas, who spent his only professional season with the Athletics, holds the single game walks allowed record, pitching 16 in his Major League debut.